BorislavBotev/tombola-project/README.md

 ## Description
 The project represents a REST API which creates and manages a Tombola game.
-It consists of Players which we can create, get and asign to a tombola, Awards which we can create and asign to Tombola, and the Tombola Game itself - which we can create, play it out and give awards to players that got lucky.
+It consists of Players which we can create, get and asign to a tombola, Awards which we can create and assign to Tombola, and the Tombola Game itself - which we can create, play it out and give awards to players that got lucky.

 ## Project setup
 To run the program you need to do the follow steps :